jimhigson/oboe.js/README.md

 ```
 $.foods.colour           // the colours of the foods
-**/person/emails/1       // the first element in the email array for each person
+person.emails[1]         // the first element in the email array for each person
 person                   // all people in the json
-person.friends.*.name    // detecting links in social network
+person.friends.*.name    // detecting friend names in a social network
-person/**/email          // email anywhere as descendent of a person object
+person..email            // email anywhere as descendent of a person object
 *                        // every object, string, number etc in the json!
 $                        // the root object (fired when the whole json is available, like JSON.parse())
 ```